 Working out at home is more common than ever right now, and everyone is on the hunt for space-efficient gym equipment that doesn't cost a fortune.
 To help you upgrade your exercise routine, Bustle reached out to fitness experts who offered their recommendations for the most effective home fitness products on Amazon.
 Best of all, each of these items costs under $40, so you can break a sweat without breaking the bank.

-I was featured in the Independent as a resource for pain during sex in a recent article at the website of the Irish Independent newspaper.
+I was featured in the Independent as a resource for answers to the question "Why is sex with my boyfriend is always painful?" in a recent article at the website of the Irish Independent newspaper.
 There is a link to the full article shown below.